Tourette Syndrome

 Diagnosis and assessment

-For TS to be diagnosed, multiple motor tics and at least one vocal tic must be present for at least 12 months.
-Symptoms usually present in children around the age of six years old, although formal diagnosis is not always immediate as the symptoms can go unidentified by both families and GPs and considered to be the result of allergies (e.g. sniffing) or a need for glasses (e.g. eye blinking).
+For TS to be diagnosed, multiple motor tics and at least one vocal tic must be present at some point during the course of at least 12 months.
+Symptoms usually present in children around the age of six years old, although formal diagnosis is not always immediate as the symptoms can go unidentified by both families and GPs and misattributed to allergies (e.g. sniffing) or a need for glasses (e.g. blinking or squinting).

-TS can only be diagnosed by observing and evaluating symptoms and there are rating scales to help with the assessment of tic severity.
-Some doctors may use an EEG, MRI, CT scan, or certain blood tests to rule out other conditions that might be confused with TS such as epilepsy, autism, dystonia and Sydenham’s chorea.
-However, these assessments are not needed in all diagnostic evaluation and not indicated in best practice guidelines
+TS can only be diagnosed by observing and evaluating symptoms.
+Rating scales are available to help with the assessment of tic severity.
+Some doctors may use an EEG, MRI, CT scan, or certain blood tests to rule out other conditions that might be confused with TS such as epilepsy, dystonia and Sydenham’s chorea.
+However, these assessments are not usually needed in patients with typical history and examination for TS and are not indicated in best practice guidelines.

 • Treatment